Welcome to the White Sox Exhibition Hall

 View all the White Sox cards together in the White Sox Team Gallery

-* Factoid: Robin Ventura played Third Base for the mighty White Sox.
+* Factoid: Craig Grebeck played Second Base for the mighty White Sox. and * Factoid: Craig Grebeck played Shortstop for the mighty White Sox.

 Browse Cards by Decade